 Many of our projects require a lot of hands to get the job done.
 Volunteer with us and help your community through conservation!
 Have an expertise?
 As a non-profit organization the Lower Raritan Watershed Partnership is always looking for help with computers, public relations, accounting, and other general concerns.

-The LRWP also has a variety of event-specific volunteer opportunities available throughout the year.
-Most volunteer events take place in spring and summer, and all volunteers receive discounts at LRWP events.
+The LRWP also has a variety of event-specific volunteer opportunities throughout the year.
 Civic science volunteer opportunities include water quality monitoring and other environmental assessment activities, clean-ups, outreach, and community Green Infrastructure/restoration builds.

 To stay up-to-date on general LRWP volunteer opportunities, please sign up for LRWP volunteer e-alerts or shoot us an e-mail.
 Our e-mail alerts provide dates of water quality monitoring trainings, stream/river clean-ups and when the LRWP will be tabling at outreach events.
 We are also always interested in administrative and other strategic volunteer assistance.
 Tell us what you’re good at and want to do, and we’ll match you with a volunteer opportunity!

 The LRWP was formed in 2014 as a volunteer Water Quality Monitoring program.
 Volunteers conduct visual habitat assessments and take water quality samples one time a month from May-August along the Raritan River and in area streams as part of our Water Quality Monitoring Program.
 Volunteers are fully trained by the LRWP and New Jersey Americorps Watershed Ambassadors, and all equipment is provided.
 Volunteers are asked to commit to a full season (May-August).